Thinking of taking an Istanbul city break?

 I also didn’t feel comfortable being out after dark, except close to the hotel so this meant I only had about 6 or 7 hours to explore each day.

-Seeing Local Life, Visiting the Haggia Sophia & Walking Back
+7. Seeing Local Life, Visiting the Haggia Sophia & Walking Back and Using the Metro

-I took the Metro from Taksim Square to Sultanhamet which took a bit of working out.
+There is a I Metro from Taksim Square to Sultanhamet .
+It took a bit of working out.
 There was a connection which involved going from the Metro to an overland line which ran down to Sultanhamet Square.
-The metro was very noisy and the tram was very crowded so I was quite glad to get off into the fresh air of the square.
+The metro was very noisy and the tram was very crowded.

 I decided to book a guided tour to the Haggia Sophia – partly because it saved the need to queue but also so I could get an introduction into the history of the place.
 I booked the tour on the Tiqets app on my phone which was with the Big Bus Company and then met the guide by the big bus near the square.

-There was a quick security check before going into Haggia Sophia and there we got an overview of the building from the guide.
+There is a quick security check before going into Haggia Sophia.
+On the tour we got an overview of the building from the guide.
 The information was relevant and interesting and it was a good way to get more information on the highlights.